brplatinum/odd-positive-integer-average/README.md

 }
 ```

-## Note
+## Why

-- This should be done using Typescript.
-- This can be completed in many different ways.
-But for **YOUR** benefit using ES6 array functions would be best.
-- You should write unit tests.
+- This project was created in order to improve both my Typescript skills and also to learn about how to buidld and how to use REST APIs.
+- This project is also designed to be hosted on Heroku so it also acts as a learning tool for Heroku deployment.

 > "Seek not to complete the problem - instead seek to understand the code you are writing and why it is necessary" - B Turner